cherkasovaa/rsschool-cv/cv.md

   December 2018 – January 2020.

   Responsibilities:
-  - porting projects from ActionScript3 to JavaScript;
+  - Ported more than 40 flash games to JavaScript;
-  - fixing bugs after porting, as well as making changes and finalization finished projects;
-  - adaptation of games for mobile devices;
+  - Introducted adaptation of games for mobile devices;
-  - creation and maintenance of documentation;
+  - Created and maintained documentation;
-  - mentoring;
+  - mentoring

   Some finished projects:
   - [Blocks](https://wellgames.com/ru/free_online/blocks/)